Talking about death

 - The grieving process: Once we start being more open about death, we can help others through the grieving process by having a conversation with them.

 - A time to reflect: By choosing to talk about death, it can help us to reflect on our own life and goals we still wish to fulfil.
 From here, we might want to create a bucket list, or start to make plans for our own funeral.
 It’s not as morbid as it seems; we plan for every other stage of life!

 - Reduce stress: As we spoke about in last month’s blog, talking can greatly reduce stress and avoid family disputes when someone passes away.
-Have the conversations with your loved ones early on, such as the type of funeral you want and whether you want to be buried or cremated.
+Have the conversations with your loved ones early on, such as the type of funeral and which funeral home you want and whether you want to be buried or cremated.